-Please make sure you keep all your receipts and invoices as you may be asked during your grant to provide these to BBC Children in Need.
-You should ensure you are able to evidence all items over £250 and receipts must match the information outlined above and be in line with the original budget.
+Please keep all your receipts and invoices; you may be asked to provide these to BBC Children in Need at any time during your grant.
+You must make sure you can provide evidence of expenditure on all items over £250.